mrmxf/opentsg-widgets/_docs/textbox/doc.md

 Generates a text box of one or more lines, with an optional border.
 If a colour is not declared for text, background or the border then it will not be generated.
-It has the following fields:
+It has the following optional fields:

 - `text` - an array of strings, the font size is generated so the text fills the space, where multiple lines of text are used.
 The smallest font of the multiple lines is used.